dgaimpact/dga-platform/02_P2_INTAKE_ONBOARDING/EXECUTION_DOCTRINES/ED-P2-VBP-IIP.md

 Replacement behavior:

-* DGA deletes W-VBP when a custom VBP is uploaded
+* when a custom VBP is uploaded, any W-VBP is deleted
-* New VBP becomes authoritative immediately
-* Same logic applies to IIP

-No blending.
-No partial merges.
+* when a custom IIP is uploaded, any provisional IIP is discarded
+* new profiles apply to all future execution only
+* no retroactive rewriting occurs

 ---

-## 8. Explicit Prohibitions (System-Critical)
+## 8. Downstream Consumption

-The following are STRICTLY PROHIBITED:
+* **P3 — Audit**

+  * consumes VBP for interpretive context only
+  * consumes IIP for audit delivery only

+* **P4 — Content Creation & Publishing**

+  * consumes VBP only
+  * must never reference IIP

+* **P5 — Relationship Continuity**

-* Using IIP data during content creation
+  * consumes IIP only
-* Using VBP data to format audit delivery
+  * must never reference VBP
-* Blending delivery preferences into brand voice
-* Inferring urgency, pressure, or tone not stated
-* Modifying published content retroactively

-Any violation constitutes a system fault.

 ---

-## 9. Failure & Halt Conditions
+## 9. Key Principle

-Execution MUST HALT if:

-* No VBP or W-VBP exists for content creation
-* Account is not active
-* Required upstream pillar data is missing

-Silence is preferred over incorrect execution.
+> **Consistency of voice builds trust.**
+> **Clarity of delivery preserves relationships.**

+This principle must remain true even as systems evolve.

 ---

-## 10. Auditability & Enforcement

-All systems must:

-* Log which profile was referenced (VBP, W-VBP, IIP)
-* Preserve deterministic behavior
-* Allow post-hoc verification of compliance

-This ED is enforceable across:

-* Replit AI-Agent
-* Audit systems
-* Content engines
-* Communication workflows

----

-## 11. Key Principle (Non-Negotiable)

-> **Voice defines expression.
-Delivery defines understanding.**

-Mixing the two erodes trust.

----

-**END — ED VBP & IIP EXECUTION DOCTRINE**
+END — BP P2 Entity Voice & Information Intake Profile